jhooky/dotfiles/README.md

 ## ToDo

 * Break mash out into a script that can be used to merge files in a sane way.
+* Backup users own dotfiles if they choose to overide with those provided in `src`